BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_01.md

 A few things have opened up at the pier, so head south first.

 The garden to the south is also now open, so you can catch level 5 **Fletchling** here by interacting with them.
-There is a dumpster at the bottom that contains a hidden *X Accuracy*, while the nearby stairs hide a *Sweet Heart*.
+There is a dumpster at the bottom that contains a hidden *Sweet Heart*, while the nearby stairs hide a *X Accuracy*.

 Head into the building on the west side that's now unlocked.
 Talk to the man with the yellow hair, then exit the building and watch Buizel run by.
 This starts a quest we'll complete later.
 Return to East Gearen.